Justbeingjustin/lending-club-csharp/README.md

 For large changes, please open an issue first to discuss what you would like to add.

 ## Versioning
-We use Semantic Versioning (SemVer) for versioning. if you're unfamiliar with this versioning, then please check out the SemVer docs.
+We use Semantic Versioning (SemVer) for versioning.
+If you're unfamiliar with this versioning, then please check out the SemVer docs.